 The complete guide to Siberian Huskies in apartments

-Are you considering raising a Siberian Husky in an apartment, or other small dwelling such as a flat, unit, bungalow or inner city townhouse?
+Are you considering raising a Siberian Husky in an apartment, or other small dwellings such as a flat, unit, bungalow, or inner-city townhouse?
 Be careful because you might have problems with noise and howling, exercise requirements, or space limitations.
 Whilst keeping a large dog in an apartment is not easy, it is possible to achieve harmony between you and your pet.
 Here are some things to think about before you adopt that cute Husky puppy and bring him or her home.

 Can a Husky live in an apartment?

 You can raise a Siberian Husky in an apartment.
 Give your dog a lot of exercises, and make sure the environment inside the apartment is suitable for a medium-large sized animal.